Change in Drive-up Confession Times - Saturday 3:30pm to 4:30pm

-Stay Connected to St. John the Apostle Church during Covid-19 Shutdown
+Stay Connected to St. John the Apostle Church during Limited Reopening

 We have been working on several ways that you, our parishioners, can stay connected to our parish while we are practicing social distancing:

-1) Our office is closed, but we are checking our voicemails and emails regularly.
+1) Our office is open by appointment, and we are also checking our voicemails and emails regularly.

-2) The church will be open Monday through Saturday from 8:00am to 5:00pm (Sundays from 8:00am to 1:00pm) for private prayer and reflection.
-Please maintain strict social distancing and no more than 10 people in the church at a time.
-Sanitize the pew before and after use.
+2) The church will be open Monday through Friday from 8:00am to 4:00pm (Saturday from 8:00am to 3:00pm) for private prayer and reflection.
+Please maintain strict social distancing and no more than 25 people in the church at a time.
+Please, sanitize the pew before and after use.
 We'll have wipes by the side door.
-And wash your hands or use hand sanitizer before entering and before leaving church.
-Hand sanitizer is by the side door, too.
+And wash your hands or use the hand sanitizer that's on the wall by the door before entering and before leaving church.

 If you are not getting messages via SJA Flocknote, sign up now.
-That’s the main way that we will communicate with our parishioners during this Covid-19 crisis.
+That’s the main way that we will communicate with our parishioners during this Covid-19 pandemic.

 Please mail in offertory envelopes or sign up for Faith Direct.